Actively Recruiting

 - Prior vestibular rehabilitation training before this treatment

-- Joint diseases affecting balance or walking
+- Joint diseases affecting balance and walking

-- Incomplete data or withdrawal from treatment
+- Incomplete data or patients who withdraw from treatment midway

 AI-Screening